PCGen/pcgen-docs/content/installation/installation_index.md

 +++
 date = "2016-08-01"
-title = "Index : Installation of Java and PCGen" original_url = "/installation/index.html"
+title = "Installation of Java and PCGen" original_url = "/installation/index.html"

 [menu.main]
-    identifier = "installation_index"
+    identifier = "installation"
-    name = "Index : Installation of Java and PCGen" parent = "installation"
+    name = "Installation of Java and PCGen" parent = ""
         weight = -1
 +++
 The following sections describe how to install Java and PCGen Manually